nilshartmann/react-chat-example/README.md

 The following features from React 16.8 all are **experimental** and considered to be unstable!
 APIs might change, so be careful and make sure you checkout the latest React Docs etc for up-to-date informations:

 - Concurrent Mode
-- Suspense for Resource loading
+- Suspense for Data fetching

 The application uses socket.io for the server communication.